DELETE removes rows (data) from a table, but the table structure remains.

 TRUNCATE TABLE students;

-Removes all students, but the students
+Removes all students, but the students table is still there (empty).

 DROP deletes the entire table (structure + data).